mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The most straightforward kind of centralization results from the creation of a fixed role for a specific party.
 For example, most proprietary messaging, videoconferencing, chat, and similar protocols operate in this fashion.

-While it has been argued that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, this approach most often reflects commercial goals -- in particular, a strong desire to capture the financial benefits of the protocol by "locking in" users to a proprietary service.
+While it has been argued that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, this approach most often reflects commercial goals -- in particular, a strong desire to capture the protocols' financial benefits by "locking in" users to a proprietary service.

 Directly centralised protocols and applications are not considered to be part of the Internet per se; instead, they are more properly characterized as proprietary protocols that are built on top of the Internet.
 As such, they are not regulated by the Internet architecture or standards, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.

 ## Necessary Centralization {#necessary}

-Some protocols require the introduction of centralization risk that is unavoidable by nature.
+Some protocols introduce centralization risk that is unavoidable by nature.

 For example, when there is a need a single, globally coordinated "source of truth", that function is by nature centralized.
 The most obvious instance is seen in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.

-Allocation of IP addresses is another example of a necessary function having centralization risk.
+IP addresses allocation is another example of a necessary function having centralization risk.
 Internet routing requires addresses to be allocated uniquely, but if the addressing function were captured by a single government or company, the entire Internet would be at risk of abuse by that entity.

 Similarly, the need for coordination in the Web's trust model brings centralization risk, due to the Certificate Authority's role in communication between clients and servers.